Leopold II Wanted To Invade The Netherlands

 Colonel Chauchet, the highest militairy espionage officer, however noted that the fortresses of the Dutch ‘water line’ , a defensive line, were well maintained.
 And the Dutch population loved their country, and would not be invaded without a fight.
 King Leopold II however thought he could count on the support of the Dutch catholics, if he would invade The Netherlands.

 In the end Leopold II gave up his plans after the prince de Chimay, his highest diplomat in France, was sent to talk to the emperor.
 Napoleon III wasn’t very enthausiastic about the plans, possibly because he was good friends with both king Willem III of The Netherlands, and with his consort Queen Sophie.
 The plans were postponed and forgotten, until Kris Clerckx found them in the archives.Filed under Belgian Royals, Dutch Royals, French Royals, Historical Royals

-Tagged House of Bonaparte, Leopold II of Belgium, Napoleon III of the French, Sophie of Württemberg, Willem III of the Netherlands.
+Tagged House of Bonaparte, Leopold II of Belgium, Military, Napoleon III of the French, Sophie of Württemberg, Willem III of the Netherlands.